-Why Understanding User Behavior is Crucial for Improving User Experiences
+Understanding User Behavior is Crucial to Improve User Experiences

 “Solve a problem for yourself and you’ll have a market.
 A small market, but a market nonetheless.”

-I had a personal experience last night that fit nicely into a use case we’re working with a lot of our customers on.
+I had a personal experience last night that fit nicely into a use case we’re working with a lot of our customers on: improving user experiences.